yogin16/yogin16.github.io/_posts/2017-01-24-slack-google-slash-command.markdown

 As Slack allows us to add custom integrations and leverage power of adding own slash commands very easily, the next step was not very time consuming.
 Just have to add the slash command configuration - it asks for **command name**, **the server url**, **description**

+Slash command added.
 ![slash command added](../_assets/images/slack_slash_command.png)

 ### It works!
+We can do google search directly from Slack.
 ![We can search google directly from Slack.](../_assets/images/slack_google_search.png)